Alcaro/russian-malware/arlib/sandbox/README.txt

 Except it's not that easy; open() can take a relative path.
 To handle this, the emulator keeps track of the current working directory (by intercepting chdir, and getting the initial value from an environment variable) and turns relative paths into absolute ones.
+For simplicity, the sandbox also removes all . and .. components.

-This means the sandbox may behave funnily if its current working directory is moved, but I can't think of any usecase where this would matter.
+This means the sandbox may behave funnily if its current working directory is moved, or if you follow a symlink then ask for the parent directory, but I can't think of any usecases where this would matter.

 There are, of course, other file-handling functions, such as stat().
 The obvious implementation would be teaching the broker about them too, but I want to minimize the attack surface, so it's